Important Information About Birthing

-- If a support person has a fever, cough, shortness of breath, chills, body aches, loss of smell or taste, or was exposed to a COVID positive patient they will not be permitted on to The Mom’s Place.
+- If a support person has a fever, cough, shortness of breath, chills, body aches, loss of smell or taste, headache, vomiting and diarrhea or was recently exposed to a person who tested positive for COVID-19 they will not be permitted onto The Mom’s Place.

 - Please enter the hospital through the main entrance.
 If you are arriving between 9 PM and 5:30 AM please enter through the Emergency Department.

 - You and your support person will be screened upon entry to the hospital and provided a mask.